lorenzozapparoli/SwissDN-DERs/README.md

 │   └── [Data and scripts for analyzing demand in square zones] ├── allocation.py
-│   └── [Script for percentage-based allocation processes] ├── exemple.ipynb
+│   └── [Script for percentage-based allocation processes] ├── example.ipynb
 │   └── [Example Jupyter notebook demonstrating how to generate demand profiles for each node in a grid] ├── profile_assignment.py
 │   └── [Script for identifying typical days in a year and assigning profiles to nodes within the low-voltage network.
-Use `exemple.ipynb` for generating profiles for a single grid rather than a batch process]
+Use `example.ipynb` for generating profiles for a single grid rather than a batch process]
 ```